 What is MS?

-A debilitating and progressive disease of the central nervous system that damages the protective cover, myelin sheath, that surrounds nerve fibres and consequently disrupts the speed and efficiency with which they transmit messages to and from the brain.
+A debilitating and progressive disease of the central nervous system that damages the protective cover, myelin sheath, that surrounds nerve fibers and consequently disrupts the speed and efficiency with which they transmit messages to and from the brain.
 It is more common in women than men and usually diagnosed between the ages of 20 and 40.
-At present there is no cure but various treatments are available which help to alleviate the symptoms.
+At present, there is no cure but various treatments are available which help to alleviate the symptoms.